 Mike’s contributions to his community have included his position as former president of his parish school board, and as a former coach and manager of his community Little League.
 Mike is a current Board Member and Officer of Blue Cap, an organization supporting people with developmental disabilities.

-Mike and his wife, Anne, reside in Downers Grove, Illinois; they have two children, Michael and Karen, and six grandchildren, Kaitlyn, Kira, Tyler, Ellie, Anthea and Michaela.
+Mike and his wife, Anne, reside in Summerville, South Carolina.
+They have two children; Michael and Karen, and six grandchildren; Kaitlyn, Kira, Tyler, Elizabeth, Anthea and Michaela.

 For 85 years the CLU® has been the respected risk management credential for advisors.
 Designees have completed eight or more college-level courses representing an average study time of 400 hours.
 Topics for required courses include insurance and financial planning, life insurance law, estate planning, and financial planning for business owners and professionals.
 Elective courses include such advanced topics as income taxes, group benefits, retirement planning, and health insurance.
 CLU® designees must meet experience and continuing education requirements and must adhere to a high ethical standard.
 The mark is awarded by The American College, a non-profit educator with the top level of academic accreditation.